Hassan Diab (sociologist): Release

 Diab was released from the French prison on January 13, 2018 shortly after the charges had been dropped by French judges.
+The anti-Zionist news website Mondoweiss describes this release as being a result of French investigative judges finding evidence that agreed with Diab's assertion that he was in Lebanon at the time of the attack.
 Diab returned to Ottawa, Ontario, Canada on January 15, 2018, travelling by way of Iceland, after Canadian diplomats were able to secure his immediate return.
 He had initially been released but ordered to remain in France while the prosecution filed an appeal.

 Appeal, trial and conviction

-On 27 January 2021, France's court of appeal ordered Diab to stand trial (three years after two senior French magistrates set him free due to a lack of evidence).
-Diab's French lawyers said they plan to appeal the decision to France's Supreme Court.In 2022, Amnesty International secretary general Agnès Callamard wrote to the prosecutors asking them to drop all charges.
+On 27 January 2021, France's court of appeal ordered Diab to stand trial, three years after two senior French magistrates set him free due to a lack of evidence.
+Diab's French lawyers said they plan to appeal the decision to France's Supreme Court.
+In 2022, Amnesty International secretary general Agnès Callamard wrote to the prosecutors asking them to drop all charges.

 On May 19, 2021, France's highest court of appeal, the Court of Cassation, upheld prosecutors' decision to try Diab.
 On April 21, 2023, Diab was declared guilty of terrorism charges in absentia and sentenced to life in prison.